freeflowuniverse/crystallib/crystallib/osal/systemd/readme.md

-# a sal to work with initd
+# a sal to work with systemd

 > is only implemented very basic, because we prefer to use zinit, so only thing we do now with it is basically starting zinit with it.

-example see crystallib/examples/osal/initd/initd.v
+example see crystallib/examples/...